List of Kid Nation participants: Alex

 Alexander "Alex" Wade was a 9-year-old blue district member from Reno, Nevada.
 He won a gold star on day 37 in episode 12.
-He was shown to have great intelligence in many episodes, often offering a fact or two to his companions that they did not previously know.
-Alex is a three-time Nevada geography champion, and represented Nevada in the 2008, 2009, and 2010 National Geographic Bee (previously called the National Geographic Geography Bee).
+He was shown to have intelligence in many episodes, often offering a fact or two to his companions that they did not previously know.
+Alex is a three-time Nevada geography champion, and represented Nevada in the 2008, 2009, and 2010 National Geographic Bee.

-Alex is also an International Linguistics Olympiad medalist, having earned a silver medal in 2011 and a gold in 2012.
-He graduated from Stanford University and now works at Atlassian.
+Alex is also an International Linguistics Olympiad medalist who earned a silver medal in 2011 and a gold in 2012.
+He graduated from Stanford University and works at Roblox.

 Anjay

 Anjay Ajodha was a 12-year-old from Pearland, Texas.
 He was introduced in episode one as a council leader (of the blue district), and remained on the council until the second election in episode 10 when he was replaced by Greg in a 2–7 vote.

 He has won multiple spelling bees.
-He was the youngest kid to ever compete in the Scripps Howard National Spelling Bee, at age 8, in 2003, and placed 18th overall in the National Spelling Bee in 2006.
+He was the youngest child to compete in the Scripps Howard National Spelling Bee, at age 8, in 2003, and placed 18th overall in the National Spelling Bee in 2006.
 When he was seven years old, he was judged "the best young speller in the Senior Spelling Bee category".
-Anjay was homeschooled until the third grade and has remained an accelerated student since.
+Anjay was homeschooled until the third grade and remained an accelerated student.
 He became an Eagle Scout in 2011.
-He graduated from the Honors College at the University of Houston in 2015 with a degree in computer science.
-He now works at Docusign in Seattle, Washington.
+He graduated from the Honors College at the University of Houston in 2015 with a degree in computer science and has worked at Microsoft.
 He has been a commentator for the Houston Public Media Spelling Bee for several years, along with host Ernie Manouse.

+Anjay participated in the 2024 Vice TV documentary episode of Dark Side of Reality TV on the making of the show.

 Blaine

 Blaine Wise was a 14-year-old from North Palm Beach, Florida.
-He is not related to Sophia Wise despite sharing the last name.
+He is not related to fellow participant Sophia Wise despite sharing the last name.
 Blaine was originally assigned to the blue district and became close friends with Greg.
 In the ninth episode, Blaine was transferred to the yellow district, where he was able to excel outside of Greg's shadow of influence.
 He promptly won a gold star in episode 9 for his performance and ability to motivate his new team.
 In the tenth episode, Blaine was elected to the town council, narrowly defeating incumbent Zach (5-4) who had brought him into the yellow team.

+Blaine studied criminal justice at Greensboro College and is married with children.